What are patents and why do they exist?

 If the patent meets all the conditions of the local jurisdiction, the jurisdiction will grant the patent subject to payment of any applicable additional fees.
 Once these fees are paid, the patent is issued and can be enforced.
 Most jurisdictions will request ongoing renewal fees (called maintenance fees in the US) at certain points in order to keep the protection afforded by the patent active.

 Now, provided that the renewal fees are paid, most patents in most jurisdictions will be in force for a period of twenty years from the earliest filing date.
-There are variation to this, however.
+There are variations to this, however.
 Local laws, the different ways in which portfolios might be managed, and other events during a patent's lifetime are all factors that mean that it is not uncommon for the expiry date of patents to run over the twenty year lifespan.